seuros/capistrano-sidekiq/README.md

     :sidekiqctl_cmd => "#{fetch(:bundle_cmd, "bundle")} exec sidekiqctl" # Only for capistrano2.5
 ```

-There is a know bug that prevent sidekiq from starting when pty is true
+There is a known bug that prevents sidekiq from starting when pty is true
 ```ruby
 set :pty,  false
 ```